Trusted WordPress tutorials, when you need them most.

 Cons of MemberPress:

 Why We Recommend MemberPress: With MemberPress, it’s easy to set up and restrict specific posts, pages, categories, and files to paying site members.
-You can even restrict content based on account signups and unpaid subscriptions.
+After all our research and testing, we haven’t found a paywall plugin that offers as many features.

 Pricing: A free MemberPress version is available.
 That said, you can upgrade to MemberPress Pro, starting from $179.50 per year.